![]() |

 Good news, both these Trader Joe's products are easy to keep on hand and shelf stable.
 That means they KEEP!
 They're the only two ingredients in My Favorite Graham Cracker Crust.

 Trader Joe's Old-Fashioned Cinnamon Grahams – Great graham crackers, these, all sweet and cinnamon-y.
-Each tub contains enough for 2 1/2 crusts, I usually make two plain graham cracker crusts and then another that's half graham cracker crumbs and half chocolate cookie crumbs.
+Each tub contains enough for 2 1/2 crusts, I usually make two plain graham cracker crusts and then another that's half graham cracker crumbs and half chocolate cookie crumbs for Fresh Strawberry Pie.

 For the record, this post is NOT sponsored by Trader Joe's.
 These two products just helped me finally crack the code for good graham cracker crusts, including in the fragrance department.
 This graham cracker crust smells so good while it bakes.
 My 91-year old pie-lovin' father says, "THAT smells good, whatever it is.
 Smells like butterscotch."